 Let’s say you follow all of the WordPress security best practices to protect your user account.
 Not only do you use a unique, strong password for every site, but you also lock down all of your online accounts with two-factor authentication.
 You are a good example of what it looks like to take WordPress security seriously.

 Yet, even with all of the security measures you put into place, somehow, your website was still hacked.
-And, to make matters worse, the attacker used YOUR WordPress user to hack the site.
-How did this happen to you, the security guru?
+And, to make matters worse, the attacker used your WordPress user account to hack the site.
+How did this happen to you?

 Unfortunately, even if you do everything right to secure your WordPress user account, there are still methods that hackers can use to exploit your account that are related to other software you may be using.